coredump-ch/gitcash/README.md

 ## Use cases for nodes

 - **Fridge**: Pay for drinks at the fridge by scanning the barcode
-- **Lasercutter**: Pay for lasercutter time by starting and stopping your session on a touchpanel
+- **Laser Cutter**: Pay for laser cutter time by starting and stopping your session on a touch panel
-- **3D Printer**: Pay for your 3D prints by putting your print on an electronic scale and entering your name and the material on a touchpanel
+- **3D Printer**: Pay for your 3D prints by putting your print on an electronic scale and entering your name and the material on a touch panel
 - **Notification Monitor**: Whenever money is deduced from your account, you get a notification
-- ...and many more!
+- ... and many more!

 Not all nodes might have the processing power to be a "full node" that can parse the Git repository.
 For these use cases, a small server could accept new